-- Sports / recreational facilities - A village hub that can act as a positive focal point and has shops, an older people's centre, community space, etc. - Prioritise and fund the community infrastructure development - Having more cultural events in Cherry Orchard - Support Equine Centre extension to include a coffee shop, business incubation units, preemployment support
+- Sports / recreational facilities - A village hub that can act as a positive focal point and has shops, an older people's centre, community space, etc. - Prioritise and fund the community infrastructure development. - Having more cultural events in Cherry Orchard - Support Equine Centre extension to include a coffee shop, business incubation units, preemployment support.

-6.4 Assessment of Current Provision
+6.5 Assessment of Current Provision

-The community and social infrastructure audit for the study area determined the existing range of services / facilities serving the study area (750m-1km surrounding the subject site).
+The community and social infrastructure audit for the study area determined the existing range of services / facilities serving the study area (750m-1km surrounding the subject site) and has been prepared in accordance with the guidance set out in the Toolkit.
 More than 80 facilities were identified within and bordering the study area boundary, which have been illustrated in the map under Section 5.